 If you receive ATP Livslang Pension, payments will stop when you die, i.e. no one can inherit your pension.

-When you die your cohabitant may be entitled to a lump sum payment from ATP Livslang Pension.
 It is important that your relatives contacts ATP as we are not automatically informed about deaths that occur outside of Denmark.

-If you die before you reach the Danish retirement age, your cohabitant may be entitled to a lump sum payment of DKK 75,000 before taxes.
-40 percent of the lump sum will be deducted as tax for Skattestyrelsen (the Danish State).
+When you die, your cohabitant may be entitled to a lump sum payment of up to DKK 75,000 before taxes.

 Conditions for receiving payment

-- You have lived in a marriage-like relationship, and you must not be related to one another or separated
+- You have lived in a marriage-like relationship, and you must not be related to one another or separated,

 Which documents are needed?

-- Bank information
+- Bank information (form under here)

 Complete the following form to request payment of the lump sum: